 If you are an IRA owner interested in donating to charity, a qualified charitable distribution may be an option.
-These 10 rules outline how a QCD should be done.
+These 10 rules outline how a QCD should be done to benefit an eligible charity while garnering you a favorable tax outcome.